 Essential oils are extracted from a plant in two ways.
 The first and most common way is through steam distillation.
 When oils are steam distilled, very little heat is used.
 Heat will greatly affect the purity of the oil.
 The second way to extract oil from a plant is by cold pressing.
 Only citrus oils can be cold pressed.
 When choosing essential oils, do your research first.
 Many oil companies dilute their essential oils or use improper distillation practices.
 Both practices render the oil ineffective.
 When choosing an essential oil, look for words like “100% steam distilled”, “therapeutic grade”, “pharmaceutical grade” and “certified pure pharmagrade (cppg)”.
 There are very few essential oil companies I trust.
-Spark Naturals is my essential oil supplier of choice.
-Their oils are properly extracted and undiluted.
+Mountain Rose Herbs is my essential oil supplier of choice.
+Their oils are properly extracted, organic and undiluted.

 Essential Oils for Skin